toothemooon/svelte4_integration/README.md

 - Displays a single blog post with title, author, date, and content
 - Dynamic routing with URL parameters: `/post/:id`
 - Loading states and error handling
+- Post-specific comments section where users can add, view, and delete comments

+### Comments System
+- Each blog post has its own unique set of comments
+- Users can add new comments to specific posts
+- Users can delete comments with a confirmation dialog
+- Comments display content and timestamp

 ### Navigation
 - Responsive navigation bar with links to Home and About pages
 - Active link highlighting
 - Client-side routing with svelte-spa-router

+### Footer
+- Simple, minimalist footer with credits

 ## Understanding the Files